Example JiTT WarmUp Exercises

 In this just-in-time activity, students submit responses before class to demonstrate their ability to use concepts from a textbook reading on money.
 In-class follow-up activities are recommended.

-JiTT - Fighting Recession: 2009 part of Examples
+JiTT - The Legs of Snakes and Whales part of Examples